Cost of LivingUpdated May 2026

 Stable

-Reviewed by Marcus Rivera, Urban Economics Researcher|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Marcus Rivera, Urban Economics Researcher|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in Long Beach
+Average Cost of Living in Long Beach

-Ask any longtime Long Beach resident about cost of living costs and they'll tell you: this is a community where referrals carry more weight than Yelp reviews.
-The numbers back it up — cost of living here lands on the expensive side, with prices 70% above the US benchmark.
+Ask any longtime Long Beach resident about cost of living and they'll tell you: this is a community where referrals carry more weight than Yelp reviews.
+The numbers back it up — cost of living here lands on the expensive side, with prices 35% above the US benchmark.
 What the numbers don't show is the local texture: the dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Typical Cost Range in Long Beach

-+70% vs national average
++35% vs national average

 LowNational avg: $4,000High